 On your return, your driver will pick you up at your hotel or meeting point at the agreed time (always early enough to be on time for your flight) and you will head back to the airport, picking up other tourists along the way.

-There are private transfers for both arrival and departure, and they work similarly to the shared transfer, only in this case you do not share the vehicle with anyone not in your group and the driver will take you directly to your accommodation (or somewhere in the city center if you prefer).
+Private transfers are available for both outbound and return, and work in a similar way to the shared transfer, only in this case you do not share the vehicle with anyone outside your group and the driver will take you directly to your accommodation (or somewhere in the city center if you prefer).

-In the private transfer from Prague airport to your hotel, you will be picked up at the airport and taken directly to your hotel: the most comfortable and fastest experience ever.
-On the way back, you can also take the private transfer from your hotel to Prague airport and finish your trip without stress and worries.
+In the private transfer from Prague airport to your hotel, you will be picked up at the airport and taken directly to your hotel - the most comfortable and fastest experience there is.
+On the way back, you can also take the private transfer from your hotel to the Prague airport and finish your trip without stress and worries.

 Advantages of private transfer

-The advantage of this option is that it is faster and, as the name suggests, private, since you will not have to wait for anyone or share the vehicle with anyone you do not know, but in exchange, the price is usually higher unless your group is large enough to fill the vehicle.
-If this is your case and you are traveling in a group of 6 people, I recommend the private transfer so you don't have to take several separate transfers.
+The advantage of this option is that it is faster and, as the name suggests, private, since you will not have to wait for anyone or share the vehicle with anyone you do not know, but in exchange the price is usually higher unless your group is large enough to fill the vehicle.
+If this is your case and you are traveling in a group of 6 people, I recommend the private transfer so you do not have to take several separate transfers.

 Alex's Traveller Tip

-By shared or private transfer it takes about 20 minutes to get to the center of Prague, while by other means of transport it will take you at least 50 minutes.
+In shared or private transfer it takes about 20 minutes to get to the center of Prague, while in the other means of transport will take at least 50 minutes.

-- Return transfer is recommended 3 hours in advance of your scheduled flight time, but you can arrange a pick-up time with your driver.
+- It is recommended that the return transfer be made 3 hours in advance of your scheduled flight time, but you can arrange with your driver the pick-up time.

 - The service operates from Monday to Sunday at any time.